Xavier vs. Delaware College Basketball Predictions & Picks - December 5

 Spread & Total Prediction for Xavier vs. Delaware

-Xavier has a 4-3-0 record against the spread this season compared to Delaware, who is 5-1-0 ATS.
+Xavier has gone 4-3-0 against the spread, while Delaware's ATS record this season is 5-1-0.
 The Musketeers have a 3-4-0 record going over the point total, while games involving the Fightin' Blue Hens have a record of 2-4-0 when it comes to hitting the over.
+The teams score 151.3 points per game, 2.8 more points than this matchup's total.

 Sportsbook Promo Codes